xdevplatform/serverless-flow-framework/README.md

 granular computations.

-The printed numbers can be viewed in log for the serverless function `sff-addition-add-printNumber`.
+The printed numbers can be viewed in log for the serverless function `seff-addition-add-printNumber`.
 If you are using AWS, check your [CloudWatch logs](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html) under the stream for the Lambda function with this name.

-At this point you may want to look at the file `sff.state.json` which holds the state of your project. **DO NOT DELETE THIS FILE**, as the framework will lose track of the resources it deployed to the cloud will not be able to update or destroy your project.
+At this point you may want to look at the file `seff.state.json` which holds the state of your project. **DO NOT DELETE THIS FILE**, as the framework will lose track of the resources it deployed to the cloud will not be able to update or destroy your project.